shoaib-zaheer/a-differentProgramsNotes/javaScrapt/ES6/higherOrderFunction/higherOrderFunctions.md

 multiplier (9, 9);
 ```
-what if we write a function to return a function.
+What if we write a function to return a function.
 ```javascript
 function multiplier (factor){
   return function (x){